Bill Fay (album)

 Bill Fay is the debut studio album by English singer-songwriter Bill Fay, released in 1970 by Deram Records.
 The album was re-released in 2005 with the addition of the 1967 single "Some Good Advice" and its b-side "Screams in the Ears".
-The album cover features a photograph of Fay stood in water beside a lake in Hyde Park.
+The album cover features a photograph of Fay standing in water beside a lake in Hyde Park.